Boija backstops UMaine hockey to 3-1 win over Colgate

 The Black Bears had a glittering chance to expand the lead while shorthanded late in the period.

-Harrison Scott carried the puck down the left wing in a two-on-one with Donavan Houle and fed the puck across to Houle, who shot from the top of the crease was stopped by the pad of Gylander.
+Scott carried the puck down the left wing in a two-on-one with Donavan Houle and fed the puck across to Houle, whose shot from the top of the crease was stopped by the pad of Gylander.